-As of September 2010, there were 141 primary wood product manufacturing facilities located in Georgia that convert logs to valuable products, including 12 pulp mills, 9 engineered-wood product mills, 83 saw mills and 37 other mills.
-The Georgia 2010 Wood-Using Industries Update is a summary of the numbers and types of mills found in Georgia.
-In addition, there are approximately 2,500 secondary manufacturers that further convert manufactured wood products into value-added products, such as furniture, moulding, paper products, containers, cabinetry, and other goods.
+As of December 2016, there were 190 primary wood product manufacturing facilities located in Georgia that convert logs to valuable products (22 of which have multiple business types), including 12 pulp mills, eight panel and engineered-wood product mills, 97 saw mills and 73 other mills.
+The Georgia 2017 Wood-Using Industries Update (available in spring, 2017) is a summary of the numbers and types of mills found in Georgia.
+In addition, there are approximately 1,060 secondary manufacturers that further convert manufactured wood products into value-added products, such as furniture, moulding, paper products, containers, cabinetry, and other goods.
 For detailed information on Georgia's primary and secondary mills see the Wood Using Industries Directory.

 Georgia has an unparalleled combination of wood resources, processing industries, market access, and transportation.
 In addition, an extensive network of support services enables Georgia to be a world leader in forest products industries.
+To learn more about how Georgia leads the nation in forestry, download our Georgia Forest Firsts fact sheet.
 Partners working together to improve forestry and the forest products industry in Georgia include:

 - Logging Industry